A-H-Vu/eLoki2/sphinx-docs/source/internals/main.rst

         .action(Arguments.storeTrue())
         .help("Use the passive session capture method, if iframe embedding is blocked by the site");

-The block of code above is used to build the argparse4j object, and configure the various arguments.
-Subparsers are used to parse the arguments for each of the submodules with their own arguments.
-Most of the code should be fairly self-explanatory, lines 44-64 sets up the global flags and some details for the help message.
-Lines 67-73 sets up the subparser for running the recorded scripts.
-Lines 76-100 does the same for the scraper module. and finally lines 103-109 is for the capture module.
+Finally this block sets up the flags for the capture module.

-There is a small portion of the code afterwards where the script controller is setup with lines such as ``defaultController.addAction("waiting", AwaitPageLoad.class);``.
+There is a small portion of the code afterwards starting on line 136 the various script actions are inserted into the main parser.
 As it currently works, the various actions the script recognizes is set manually in this section with the string key being the action in the script file i.e. mouseMoveScroll or waiting and tied to a particular class that handles the action.
+Any new actions added will also needed to be added here to be recoginzed by the parser.
+This design also makes it possible to swap various actions with different classes to handle them depending on desired behavior.

 Setup Client
 ------------

 .. code-block:: java
-    :lineno-start: 131
+    :lineno-start: 163

     boolean headless = false;
     if(res.getBoolean("headless")!=null) {